 It's true that family shoots always come with the usual posed and planned group shots and nice, clean portraits...
 However, much of a family photoshoot, especially with younger children, involves movement, tossing, play, and even running.
-Some of the best shots and most genuine smiles come from the more free and playful parts of the session.
+Some of the best shots and most genuine smiles come from the more free and more playful parts of the session.
 So, be sure that the clothing, and especially the shoes, look nice, but still lend to being able to feel free and comfortable enough to jump and wiggle a little.

-4. Bring back up clothing
+4. Bring backup clothing

 It's no secret that accidents happen.
-Whether it's a diaper blow out, a grass stain, a fall that causes a ripped knee..
+Whether it's a diaper blowout, a grass stain, a fall that causes a ripped knee...
 Kids are prone to messing up their clothes.
 Instead of letting this become a stress on your day, use it as an opportunity to mix it up and get two outfits out of the deal!

 5. Don't take it too seriously

 Of course, when you are paying professional prices for your photos, and you have spent all morning getting everyone looking their best, it's very natural to want everyone to be prim and proper to ensure that everything goes smoothly and your pictures turn out as nice as possible.
-But here is the thing..
+But here is the thing...
 Imperfect is okay.
-When you let the situation become more loose, and relaxed, that is when we're able to capture everyone's real personality.
+When you let the situation become looser and relaxed, that is when we're able to capture everyone's real personality.
 Remember, we are here to capture the love and the memories.
 Take a deep breath and let them shine!